rcritten/checkcerts/README.md

 ## Check tracking

 Compares what the tracking for the CA, HTTP, DS and KDC certificates should look like to what is actually being tracked.
+Provide a warning for unknown certificates being tracked by certmonger.

 ## Check NSS trust